An introduction to observing double stars

 There are many so-called “neglected” double stars that need to be confirmed.
 The only special instrumentation needed is an eyepiece to which a cross-hair has been fitted.
 For more serious work, some means of accurately measuring the position angle and angular separation between the two stars is needed.

-Download a comprehensive observing tutorial by Chris Middleton, “How To Observe Double Stars“, as published in MNASSA (2007 April).
+Download the comprehensive double star observing tutorial , written by Chris Middleton and published in MNASSA (2007 April).